cangkui/TIACompileService/README.md

 Press Enter to exit...
 ```

-> You can test the interface access within the same local area network using `curl http://192.168.103.245:9000/api/home`, which should normally return `Hello, World!`.
+> You can test the interface access within the same local area network using `curl http://192.168.103.245:9000/api/home` (or access it by your browser), which should normally return `Hello, World!`.

 > **Note:** The program will automatically scan for available LAN IP addresses and use them as the listening address, with the default port being `9000`.
-If using VMWare Workstation, set the virtual machine's network to **Bridged (Physical Direct Connection)** to ensure the HTTP service deployed on the virtual machine is accessible from the host's local area network.
+If using VMWare Workstation, you need to set the virtual machine's network to **Bridged (Physical Direct Connection)** mode to ensure the HTTP service deployed on the virtual machine is accessible from the host machine's local area network.